 “I care really deeply that people are able to build a good life for themselves."

 To help Alabamians achieve that good life, Gardner has to understand their problems.
 Knowing that many of her constituents do not have reliable broadband access, it was important for Gardner to connect with her constituents in person.
 A typical Sunday – pre- COVID-19 – involved going to three or four churches.

 “I must know what the issues are in my communities.
-If someone calls from Monroeville, I need to know what is the situation in Monroeville before I pick up the call.
+If someone calls from Monroeville, I need to know what the situation in Monroeville is before I pick up the call.
 I am building that trust that says I do care about what you need,” said Gardner.

-When constituents go to polls in July, they will see Gardner’s name on the ballot.
+When constituents go to the polls in July, they will see Gardner’s name on the ballot.
 And they will ask themselves – who is Kiani Gardner?

-Her identity – formally tied to what she could and could not do – dramatically changed after a serious motorcycle accident.
+Her identity – formally tied to what she could and could not do – dramatically changed after a motorcycle accident.
 Twenty-something surgeries late, Gardner re-evaluated her identity.

 “I found my identity a lot more closely tied to what matters to me.
 Everyone should be able to have joy, find joy, and build a good life,” said Gardner.
-“I'm going to work for that, whether it's as an educator, as a mom, or as a congresswoman.
+“I'm going to work for that - whether it's as an educator, as a mom, or as a congresswoman.